IreneSnitko/Algorithms/README.md

 `CalculationOfFinalAssessment`------> calculation of the final assessment based on the assigned test scores

+`DeterminationSmallestValue`--------> determination the smallest value of three numbers

 `DigitsVerificationOfShort`---------> verification the variable `short` for the value of digits